Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec:method_back}, we introduce notation and methodological background on direct balancing and minimal weights.
-We introduce our proposed partially retargeted direct balancing approach and explore the corresponding relaxed positivity assumption, interpretation of the implied propensity score, and outcome models in Section \ref{sec:our_method}.
-In Section \ref{sec:asymptotics}, we discuss the asymptotic properties of our proposed estimator and in Section \ref{sec:related_estimation} we discuss adaptations of proposed method to other estimation problems.
-We discuss implementation details and propose design- and model-based estimators for our method in Section \ref{sec:implementation}.
-In Sections \ref{sec:sim}, \ref{sec:real_data_mimic}, and \ref{sec:real_data_hotspot}, we apply our methods to synthetic data, an EHR study, and transporting a health care hotspotting RCT effect.
+In Section \ref{sec:method_back}, we introduce notation and methodological background on balancing weights.
+We introduce and discuss the implications of our proposed partially retargeted balancing weights in terms of positivity, estimator interpretation, and extensions to additional estimation problems in Section \ref{sec:our_method}.
+In Section \ref{sec:asymptotics}, we discuss the asymptotic properties of our proposed weighted estimator.
+We propose design- and model-based procedures for identifying which balancing constraints to relax in Section \ref{sec:implementation}.
+In Sections \ref{sec:sim} and \ref{sec:illustrative_app}, we apply our methods to synthetic data, an EHR study, and when transporting a treatment effect from a RCT.
+We discuss results and future work in Section \ref{sec:discussion}.